michel1991/ocp-java-11/exceptions/md/TRY_CATCH.md

 and options A and C are incorrect.
 Option E is incorrect,
 as there is no requirement where in a method this exception can be thrown.

+#### Which of the following statements about try/catch blocks are correct?
+(Choose two.)
+* A. A catch block can never appear after a finally block.
+* B. A try block must be followed by a catch block.
+* C. A finally block can never appear after a catch block.
+* D. A try block must be followed by a finally block.
+* E. A try block can have zero or more catch blocks.
+* F. A try block can have zero or more finally blocks.

+A try block can have zero or more catch blocks, and zero or one finally blocks, but must be accompanied by at least one of these blocks.
+For these reasons, options B, D, and F are incorrect, and option E is correct.
+A finally block must appear after the last catch block, if there are any, making option C incorrect, and option A correct.